Update 15/2/21 – We have a couple of designers working on giving our whole library a proper facelift. Hoping to show some examples soon.

 Other wellbeing-focused services in the university – HCD and OASIS aren’t the only groups in the university that have your health and wellbeing in mind.
 We try to keep a track of other groups in the university that you might find useful.

 Chinese speaking practitioner guide (only available in hard copy at the service).
 It looks like this:

-An introduction to mental fitness – I go into detail on the topic of mental fitness at this blog post but this handout gives you the reasonably quick version on how to build mental fitness in your life.
+An introduction to mental fitness – Updated for 2021, this handout goes into detail on the topic of mental fitness and how to build it.